 Food stamps in Texas are designed to help low income families & single moms be able afford food to be able to provide nutritious meals for their children & live a healthy life.
 Food stamps in Texas are administered under the Supplemental Nutrition Assistance Program (SNAP).
 Benefits are given in a Lone Star Card which is like a credit card that gets money loaded on to it and is accepted for use in many supermarkets & grocery stores across Texas.
 Each month, the family's approved food stamps limit $$ is placed on the card.

 Texas Medicaid is a joint funded state-federal health care program that was established in 1967 & administered by Health and Human Services Commission (HHSC).
-As of December 2007, 1 in 8 Texans relied on Medicaid for their health insurance & long term health support needs.
 If you fall sick, Medicaid will cover the cost of physician, inpatient, outpatient, pharmacy, lab, and X-ray services.
-As of August 2008, Medicaid covered almost 2.9 million clients in Texas according to Chapter 1 of Texas Medicaid and CHIP in Perspective book.
 The Texas Medicaid program is an umbrella for lots of smaller related services including:

 Your best bet is to visit the website below to find indepth information on all of these coverages.
 Good luck!